 As time goes by and Disney changes, so must this list.
-There are a few things I remember seeing as a kid that my son didn’t get to see and also quite a few things my son was able to see that my grandson will not.
+There are a few things I remember seeing as a kid that my son did not get to see and also quite a few things my son was able to see that my grandchildren will not.
 No one can take away your fond memories that bring a smile to your face.
 Here are a few of my favorites that still make me smile even though they are no longer at Walt Disney World.

-- Osborne Family Spectacle of Dancing Lights--An absolutely stunning view of the best lights in the world.
+Osborne Family Spectacle of Dancing Lights--An absolutely stunning view of the best lights in the world.
 The view left millions awstruck with the beauty and entertaining dancing lights.
 One of the sections of this spectacular event can be seen on our YouTube page.
 Simply click here.

-- Frozen Caveman—I remember flying into sunny and warm Florida from cold and snowy New Hampshire just to walk back into the snow to see the frozen caveman at the Coca Cola exhibit where my son would walk into the snow and say “Look, mom!
-We’re home, again!”
+Frozen Caveman—I remember flying into sunny and warm Florida from cold and snowy New Hampshire just to walk back into the snow to see the frozen caveman at the Coca Cola exhibit where my son would walk into the snow and say “Look, mom!
+We are home, again!”
 After walking through the cold and snow, you walk into a Coca Cola gift shop with a few sodas from different countries to sample.
 I decided to try one of them and chose the Coke from Italy.
-I couldn’t bring myself to try another coke from another country ever, again.
+I could not bring myself to try another coke from another country ever, again.
 Now, we all know this place as Club Cool without the snow, caveman and significantly less products to purchase from the gift shop.
-It’s mainly a taste-testing expedition and now all of us know the horrible Coke from Italy as “Beverly”.
+It is mainly a taste-testing expedition and now all of us know the horrible Coke from Italy as “Beverly”.
 I tried some others on my last trip after not having any for 16 years.
 Something so small is one of my fondest memories.
 Silly, I know.

-- Mickey’s Toon Town Fair—Fantasyland is definitely a better option for all ages over Toon Town, but Toon Town will be missed.
-If you didn’t know someone special to get you to see and take pictures with Mickey and Minnie together or pay Disney money to have Mickey and Minnie at a function, the only place to see both of them to have your picture taken with them (but never together) was at their individual homes.
+Mickey’s Toon Town Fair—Fantasyland is definitely a better option for all ages over Toon Town, but Toon Town will be missed.
+If you did not know someone special to get you to see and take pictures with Mickey and Minnie together or pay Disney money to have Mickey and Minnie at a function, the only place to see both of them to have your picture taken with them (but never together) was at their individual homes.
 This land was first built to celebrate Mickey’s Birthday in 1988 with the official name of “Mickey’s Birthdayland”.
 After 22 years and a few name changes, it closed in February, 2011 to start construction on Fantasyland.

-- Riding with the conductor on the Monorail—On every Monorail run, there was one lucky family that was chosen to ride in the front of the Monorail with the conductor.
+Riding with the conductor on the Monorail—On every Monorail run, there was one lucky family that was chosen to ride in the front of the Monorail with the conductor.
 You needed to request it and, sometimes, a line would form where many would just keep waiting for each monorail just so they could ride in the front.
 We were lucky and never had to wait.
 We were able to ride in the front a few times.
 They gave my son a co-pilot’s license.
 I wish I knew where those licenses are!
-My son always felt so special and that’s all I needed.
+My son always felt so special and that is all I needed.
 Due to a tragic accident in 2009, Disney discontinued guests riding in the front of the Monorail train.

-- Character Bus—What a pleasant surprise it was to be walking around the World Showcase and, all of a sudden, see a double decker bus of characters driving by.
+Character Bus—What a pleasant surprise it was to be walking around the World Showcase and, all of a sudden, see a double decker bus of characters driving by.
 The surprised look on my son’s face was priceless.

-- Sorcerer's Hat--This was meant to be a temporary fixture, but it finally came down almost 14 years later.
-Over the years, it became the Hollywood Studios icon taking over the "Earffel Tower" as the icon.
+Sorcerer's Hat--This was meant to be a temporary fixture, but it finally came down almost 14 years later.
+Over the years, it became the Hollywood Studios' icon taking over the "Earffel Tower" as the icon.
 The hat was a spectacular structure to see as you entered the park.

 So many changes over the years, but change is a necessary evil to keep people going back to Walt Disney World.
-They need to keep things fresh to create more new, fond memories for us to miss after those are retired.
+They need to keep things fresh to create more new, fond memories for us to miss after those have retired.
 Good times.
 Good memories.